cahya-wirawan/DurianLM/README.md

 So what are you waiting for?
 Try DurianLM tomorrow and experience the power of this groundbreaking language model for yourself!

-_Disclaimer: This is just an advertisement written by ChatGPT, but the real one will follow ;-)_
+_Disclaimer: This is just an advertisement written by ChatGPT, but the real one will follow, maybe ;-)_